zanettanorris/Product-Inventory-Lab/instructions/section-02.md

 These will be enough properties for now.
 If I ever need to add or remove I can come back and make a change.

-Take a moment and thing about the properties that you want to represent the items from your store
+Take a moment and think about the properties that you want to represent the items from your store.

 Now it's is time to update our models to reflect these attributes.
 Use git to create a new branch to work on.